jessepav/boxtools/README.md

     table, table_row, table_cell †
 ```

- † Tables are not rendered as formatted text, but rather as HTML tags
+ † Tables can be rendered as formatted text if [`links`](http://links.twibright.com/) is
+available on your computer; otherwise tables are rendered as HTML.

 `boxnote2txt.py` has no dependency on the `box-python-sdk`, and can be run with any Python
 3.9+ version.